Horse Bedding and Stabling Introduction

 Wood pellets, for example, absorb up to four times more moisture than shavings and straw.

 Several brands are available, so you should choose one that suits your horse’s needs.
-Avoid soft woods, however; instead, choose a true wood pellet pressed from wood.
+Avoid soft woods; choose a true wood pellet pressed from wood.

-True wood pellets are made from wood, but they are not the same as a wood chip, making them absorbent.
+True wood pellets are made from wood, but they are not the same as wood chips, which makes them absorbent.

 Wood pellets are usually more expensive than other types of stable bedding, including straw and wood shavings.

-In addition to comfort, horse bedding must be safe.
+Horse bedding must be safe and comfortable.
 Providing the proper bedding can help prevent sores and other common ailments.

 The type of bedding you choose will depend on several factors, including the age and breed of your animal, the amount of foot traffic, and the climate of your property.